Docs MediaHub Version 1.x Template API

 foreach ($page->gallery as $asset) {

-// ensureCropImage auto-generates a centred square crop on first call
+// ensureCropImage auto-generates a focus-aware square crop on first call

 $img = $asset->ensureCropImage('square', 400, 400);